-- A minimum grade percentage average of 2.0 on a 4.0 scale for each level. - ► Have made arrangements to settle any outstanding financial obligation. - Successful completion of EPA 608 Universal Certification (HVAC/R Program Only), for those enrolled prior to July 1, 2024.
+- > A minimum grade percentage average of 2.0 on a 4.0 scale for each level. - Successfully completed all sections of the EPA Section 608 Federal Clean Air Act .
+(HVAC/R students only) - Have made arrangements to settle any outstanding financial obligation